neondatabase/website/content/docs/guides/logical-replication-guide.md

 isDraft: true
 ---

 Neon's logical replication feature allows you to replicate data from your Neon database to external destinations.
-These destinations might include  data warehouses, analytical database services, real-time stream processing systems, messaging and event-streaming platforms, change data capture (CDC) ecosystems, or other external Postgres databases, among others.
+These destinations might include data warehouses, analytical database services, real-time stream processing systems, messaging and event-streaming platforms, change data capture (CDC) ecosystems, or external Postgres databases, among others.

-Logical replication in Neon works in the same way as logical replication a standard Postgres installation.
+Logical replication in Neon works in the same way as logical replication on a standard Postgres installation.
 It uses a publish and subscribe model to replicate data from the source database to the destination, or in Postgres terms, from the publisher to the subscriber.
-Changes are streamed from the Write-Ahead Log (WAL) on the publisher.

 Replication starts by copying a snapshot of the data from the publisher to the subscriber.
 Once this is done, subsequent changes are sent to the subscriber as they occur in real-time.
-Replicated changes are applied in the order they were committed on the publisher in order to maintain transactional consistency on the subscriber.
+Replicated changes are then applied in the order they were committed on the publisher in order to maintain transactional consistency on the subscriber.

-To learn more about Postgres logical replication including basic concepts and syntax, see [Logical replication basics](/docs/guides/logical-replication-basics).
-For the ins and outs of logical replication in Neon, including limitations, see [Logical replication in Neon](/docs/guides/logical-replication-neon).
+To learn more about Postgres logical replication concepts and syntax, see [Logical replication basics](/docs/guides/logical-replication-basics).
+For the specifics and limitations of logical replication in Neon, see [Logical replication in Neon](/docs/guides/logical-replication-neon).
 If you just want to get started, jump into one of our step-by-step [logical replication guides](#logical-replication-guides).

 ## Learn about logical replication